-BAM is a true monoline municipal bond insurer that only guarantees transactions from issuers that finance essential public purposes.
+BAM is a true monoline municipal bond insurer that only guarantees transactions from issuers that provide essential public services.

 BAM’s Insurable Sectors Have Historically Performed Well

 The segment of the municipal market in which BAM operates represents more than 80% of the outstanding municipal debt, yet has been the source of only 20% of the monetary defaults in the outstanding market.
-Additionally, the default rate for municipal bonds issued for essential governmental purposes is estimated to be between .03% and .06%, including the recent stressful economic period.
+Additionally, the default rate for municipal bonds issued for essential governmental purposes is estimated to be between .03% and .06%, even during periods of economic and financial stress like the Great Recession and the COVID pandemic.
 Further, virtually all defaults in the essential purpose sectors are not terminal defaults but are interruptions in bond payments that typically last only a few years.
 In other words, loss severity is low as a percentage of the par amount insured.
 BAM’s insurance policies cover principal and interest, as scheduled, and no payments on insured bonds are subject to acceleration or early call.

 Bond sectors insured

 - Transportation revenue bonds

 - Special assessment, tax increment financing (tifs) and tax allocation bonds (tabs)